AnishTatke/CMILImageClassification/README.md

     - **Convolutional Layer**: The convolutional layers [`nn.Conv2d`](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html#torch.nn.Conv2d) performs various convolutional filters on the images.
 Each filter/kernel of specified size slides over the image with a given stride.
 We can also specify the number of filters to be used which is seen in the output of the layer as the number of channels.
     - **Batch Normalization**: This layer [`nn.BatchNorm2d`](https://pytorch.org/docs/stable/generated/torch.nn.BatchNorm2d.html#torch.nn.BatchNorm2d) is often used for normalizing the values in every batch.
 This helps the model evade from problems like exploding gradients and in-turn helps avoid overfitting over the training data.
     - **ReLU Activation**: We use the ReLU activation [`nn.ReLU`](https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html#torch.nn.ReLU) function in every intermediate convolution/fully connected block.
     - **Average Pooling**: We perform average pooling [`nn.AvgPool2d`](https://pytorch.org/docs/stable/generated/torch.nn.AvgPool2d.html#torch.nn.AvgPool2d) using a 2x2 filter which reduces the size of the images by a factor of 2.
-In average pooling, a 2x2 filter slides over the images and the average value of the 2x2 values are replaced in the place of the position of the filter.
+In average pooling, a 2x2 filter slides over the images and the average value of the 2x2 selection is replaced in the place of the position of the selection.
 - Fully Connected Block: After the convolutions are done, the model flattens the output from the convolutional layers and builds a fully connected network over the flattened outputs.
     - **Linear Layers**: The Linear layer [`nn.Linear`](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html#torch.nn.Linear) defined the fully connected network in which each neuron performs the operation of